balena-io/docs/pages/reference/cli.md

 To update in future, simply download a new release and replace the extracted folder.

+### macOS homebrew installation

+On macOS you can also install the CLI using

+  $ brew install balena-cli

+### Installation support

 Have any problems, or see any unexpected behaviour?
-Please file an issue!
+Please file an issue: https://github.com/balena-io/balena-cli

 ## Getting started